MS Expedition: Antarctic tours

 The Antarctic season includes various tours starting at either Ushuaia, Argentina or Montevideo, Uruguay, crossing the Drake Passage and travelling along the Antarctic Peninsula, visiting the South Shetland Islands, the Weddell Sea, the Falkland Islands and South Georgia.

 Cruising style

 The ship carries a maximum of 134 passengers and travels the polar regions with a number of on-board guides and scientific experts/lecturers in relevant fields.
-Numerous trips ashore are arranged to see the landscapes, geology, flora and fauna, by using 12-man Zodiac inflatable boats.
-In the Arctic, the guides are armed and trained in the use of flare guns and rifles, due to the possibility of polar bear encounters and are in constant radio contact with the ship and each other.
+Trips ashore are arranged to see the landscapes, geology, flora and fauna, by using 12-man Zodiac inflatable boats.
 The ship contains a heated mudroom in which boots and clothing can be stored after excursions, enabling anything wet to dry out quickly.

 On board, there are viewing platforms, a bar and restaurant, five different standards of cabin (all en-suite) and a lounge big enough to accommodate all passengers in which lectures and presentations can be given.
 Live evening entertainment is provided in the Polar Bear Bar.
 There is also a gym, sauna, library, computer room and a gift shop.
 Passengers can also keep in touch with the outside world via a satellite-linked internet/phone system.